Shokshas: Language

 The Shoksha speak the Shoksha dialect, a dialect of the Erzya language formed under the influence of the Moksha language, as for a long time Shokshas have been living with and surrounded by Mokshas.
 The language is unwritten and has a status of critically endangered.

+Genetics

+Based on 65 samples from Tengushevsky, 44.6 percent of Shoksha men have the haplogroup R1a (mostly R1a-CTS1211), and 43.1 percent carry the halpogroup N1c.
+Some other haplogroups are found with lower frequencies.